hemalrk/XXI/CV.md

-HEMAL RAJESH KANJI
-=
-hemalrkanji@gmail.com | +351 912 173 525 | Portuguese Nationality
+HEMAL RAJESH KANJI - hemalrkanji@gmail.com | +351 912 173 525 | From Portugal to the world

 ##### _EDUCATION_ <h6>